Southwestern Eggrolls (Just Like Chili’s)

 Spice seasoning mix

-Combine all these spices in a bowl and mix them up, so it’s ready to go.
+Combine the cumin, chili powder, garlic powder, salt, black pepper, and cayenne pepper in a bowl and mix them up, so it’s ready to go.

 Eggroll ingredients

-You’ll need to finely chop a few of the ingredients so they are in very small pieces.
+Finely chop the chicken, bell pepper, onion, cilantro, and jalapeno so they are in very small pieces.
+Once the spinach is completely thawed squeeze all of the water out of it and chop it as well.
 Everything should be roughly the same size so it all cooks evenly and makes the roll easy to close.
-The things that need chopped are:

 Southwestern Eggroll ingredients

-Start with a large skillet over medium-high heat.
-Add the vegetable oil and then saute the chicken until it’s nearly cooked through.
-Then add all the ingredients from above, including the spice mix.
+Heat a large skillet over medium-high heat.
+When warm add the vegetable oil and chicken and sauté until it’s nearly cooked through.
+Then add all the chopped ingredients, along with the corn, black beans, and the spice mix.
 Stir it all together.

 Allow it to cook for about 3 minutes, then turn the heat down to medium-low.
 Next, add the cheese and stir to combine.
 Allow it to slowly melt into the mixture.